beakbahama/log/docs/chins.md

 > [!NOTE]
 > This document is a work in progress, but I’m sharing it now as it already contains useful information.
 Last major update: [2024-09-22](#updates)

-# The Human Chin: Unlocking its Role in Human Development, Emotional Regulation, and Cognitive Resilience
+# On the Emergence and Purpose of the Human Chin: The Only Unique Human Feature

 or
-# The Chin is the Only Unique Human Feature: Why?
+# Why Did the Chin Stick Around?

 or
-# On the Origin and Purpose of the Human Chin
+# The Human Chin: Its Role in Preventing Conflict by Promoting Problem Solving and Cooperation, Building Mental Fortitude, Devloping the Ability to Understand, and Fostering Creativity

 > Did you know that the chin is uniquely human?
 No other known species, past or present, shares this feature.